 8 Easy Steps to Marketing Your Nonprofit Organization

-There are many relatively easy actions you can take to market your nonprofit to your target audience and educate the public so you can get even more people to support your cause.
-These eight steps will get you on the path to marketing ideas and approaches that could make a significant difference in reaching your organization's goals.
+Learning how to market your nonprofit doesn't have to be complicated.
+There are many easy actions you can take to reach your target audience, educate the public, and increase support for your mission.
+These eight steps will jumpstart your marketing efforts and set you on the path to reaching your organization's goals.

 1. Determine Your Target Market